 You can reach the works of our members in section-groups from the main page of our site.
 This page offers you photos through which you will be invited in our everyday life.

-May we kindly invite You to our Gallery – we are open from Tuesday to Friday 13-18 p.m. on Saturdays from 11-am to 13 pm.
+May we kindly invite You to our Gallery – we are open from Monday to Friday 13-18 p.m.

 Welcome on our home-page!

 It began in the mid-70’s.
 The Collage of Applied Arts received the title of University; as a consequence, not only the diploma from it became more prestigious but the students’ awareness heightened as well.
 Students who entered the university in 1975 constituted the first year that, in a context that suited the solemn event, had community goals.
 Or, in terms of humanity and profession, they were and wanted to remain a community.
 Education took from 8 am to 6 pm and then the students stayed together to do their home work until late at night.
 Their togetherness was interrupted by finishing their studies and each of the former students remained alone without any supporting background.
 It seems so simple now when looking back.
 The young artists needed a professional association.